kyree-nero/microservices-sample-application/microservices-sample-application/README.md

 additional

-session management -- this project uses redis.
+session management (*)-- this project uses redis.
 In the real world you will want to install it.
-For the purposes of this demo we use embedded redis which I've embedded into the discovery service.
-I dont know if it works on windows, but if you are developing on a windows machine you have other problems :)
+For the purposes of this demo we use embedded redis as a short cut.
+Embedded-redis is a community project with limited support.
+If you have trouble with it just install the actual redis.